leiyucs/leiyucs.github.io/_pages/patents.md

 1. **Method and system of machine learning data pre-processing in SQL databases**, P201910412, 2019 (Filed)

 1. **Method and apparatus to enhance blockchain confidentiality with differential privacy**, P201909037, 2019 (Filed)

+1. **Method and Apparatus of Problem Diagnosis and Failure Prevention based on Log Data Analysis**, P201805974, 2018 (Filed)